 What’s an ophthalmologist versus an optometrist?

 An ophthalmologist is a doctor of medicine who graduates medical school followed by at least 4 years of post-graduate residency training who not only is knowledgeable about eye disease and surgery but understands the various other systemic diseases that can interact and involve the eyes.
-An optometrist is a doctor of optometry who has had at least 4 years of optometry school and is trained in dispensing prescriptions for eye glasses and contacts and here at VIM co-manages post-cataract surgery patients and treats mild eye conditions in conjunction with the ophthalmologist.
+An optometrist is a doctor of optometry who has had at least 4 years of optometry school and is trained in dispensing prescriptions for eye glasses and contacts and here at Vision Institute of Michigan co-manages post-cataract surgery patients and treats mild eye conditions in conjunction with the ophthalmologist.

 I don’t feel that I have any problems hearing.
 Should I still get my hearing tested?

 Yes.
 Physicians and Audiologists recommend anyone age 55 and older get their hearing tested annually.
 Even if your test does show normal hearing, it is necessary to have a baseline hearing test so that it can be monitored as needed throughout the years.
 An undetected and untreated hearing loss only gets worse with time.
 Multiple studies have shown a correlation between hearing loss and cognitive decline.
 The brain needs to hear speech in order to process speech.
 The longer a hearing loss goes untreated, the less stimulation your brain receives and the less practice it gets at converting sounds into meaningful language.